 Elections

-Municipal & School Board Election (Monday, October 26, 2026)
+Municipal & School Board Election 2026

-The Clerk is appointed the Municipal Returning Officer by statute and is responsible for the administration and management of municipal elections every four years in accordance with the Municipal Elections Act.
+The Clerk is appointed as the Municipal Returning Officer by statute and is responsible for the administration and management of municipal elections every four years in accordance with the Municipal Elections Act.

 Am I on the voters list?